eove/orca/docs/threat_model.md

 ## Limits of O.R.CA

-O.R.CA has known limits (weaknesses) that you should consider before using.
+O.R.CA has known limits (weaknesses) that you should consider before using it.
 These limits means **one ill-intent person inside your organisation** could **technically** get control over your offline root CA.
 These limits are considered acceptable with regards to the expenses and efforts that would be required to solve them.